Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 This mixture is spread across stained clothing or fabric and left to sit for some time.
 This procedure is then followed by normal washing.
 Results are very visible after washing.

-Not only is this mixture effective on fabric, it can also be applied on appliances used in the kitchen.
+Not only is this mixture effective on fabric, but it can also be applied to appliances used in the kitchen such as microwaves.

 The safe use of this solution involves NOT storing it in an enclosed container.
 You should only make just the right amount of solution that will be used.
 Storing it in a capped bottle can lead to an explosion, leakages or bubbling out uncontrollably when opened.